Kentucky Education Tuition Tax Credit

 American Opportunity Credit

-- As of the beginning of 2014, the student had not completed the first 2 years of postsecondary education (generally, the freshman and sophomore years of college), as determined by the eligible educational institution.
+* As of the beginning of 2015, the student had not completed the first 4 years of postsecondary education (generally, the freshman through senior years of college), as determined by the eligible educational institution.
 For this purpose, do not include academic credit awarded solely because of the student’s performance on proficiency exams.

-- The student was enrolled in 2014 in a program that leads to a degree, certificate, or other recognized educational credential.
+1) enrolled in 2015 in a program that leads to a degree or other recognized educational credential and

-- The student was taking at least one-half the normal fulltime workload for his or her course of study for a least one academic period beginning in 2013.
+2) the student was taking at least one-half the normal full-time workload for his or her course of study for a least one academic period beginning in 2015.

-- The student has not been convicted of a felony for possessing or distributing a controlled substance.
+* The student has not been convicted of a felony for possessing or distributing a controlled substance, as of the end of 2015.

 Note: If a student does not meet all of the above qualifications, you may be able to take the Lifetime Learning Credit for part or all of the student’s qualified education expenses.